vidit04/MNIST-Classification-model/README.md

 **8. Enter Number of Epochs for training the model:**

 User input should be an integer which is equivalent to the number of epochs the user wants to train the selected neural network.

+#### 3.2 Usage Manual for predict.py

+-	Predict.py file uses the trained weights and biases (which is output on train.py file) to predict the test dataset MNIST images.
+-	 In predict.py file, I have used the 1 hidden layer models with trained weights and biases.
+(I reason for selecting this model for prediction is, this model has better accuracy on MNIST test set than other 0 hidden layer model or 2 hidden layer model.
+I have shown the study of the performance of models in the later.)
+-	 predict.py file read the MNIST test dataset and feed the image array of 6000 length in the model one by one and use the model to predict the label of images.
+-	predict.py display predicted images with the predicted label of the image by model and true label of an image on the display image window title.
+-	predict.py file directory should contain the following MNIST dataset file.
+Following file act as input to the neural network testing of MNIST images

+      1.  t10k-images-idx3-ubyte.gz
+      2.  t10k-labels-idx1-ubyte.gz
+      3.  train.py
+      4.  saved files folder (contain .csv for weights and biases)